Three ethical issues around pig heart transplants

 Animal rights

-Mr Bennett's treatment has also re-sparked a debate over the use of pigs for human transplants, opposed by many animal rights groups.
+Mr Bennett's treatment has also re-sparked a debate over the use of pigs for human transplants, which many animal rights groups oppose.

-One of them, People for the Ethical Treatment of Animals (PETA) has condemned the pig heart transplant as "unethical, dangerous, and a tremendous waste of resources".
+One of them, People for the Ethical Treatment of Animals (PETA) has condemned Mr Bennett's pig heart transplant as "unethical, dangerous, and a tremendous waste of resources".

 "Animals aren't tool-sheds to be raided but complex, intelligent beings," PETA said.